bachelor-2014/report/v2/tracking.md

 ### Considerations on the final choice of droplet

-Our implementation can only track one droplet at a time, whereas
-@gutierrez2012 demonstrates that the Splotbot has the ability to track several.
+Our implementation can only track one droplet at a time, whereas @gutierrez2012 demonstrates that the Splotbot has the ability to track several with different colors.
 It can be argued that Evobot can be extended to provide this functionality as well.
 In the underlying code it is a matter of extending a single method to take a list of colors and return a list of droplets, however, the design as a whole is more tricky, as it requires some thought into the user interface design to make this clear to the user.
 It is considered out of scope for this project to look further into this.

 ## Testing the droplet detection